 Charitable Deductions – Making donations of cash, goods, or investments to a charity can net you big deductions.

-Tax Deductions for Freelancers – You can work from anywhere and still get big tax savings on your freelancing expenses.
+Tax Deductions for Self-Employed Freelancers & Small-Business Owners – You can work from anywhere and still get big tax savings on your freelancing expenses.

 Guide to Schedule C Deductions – Small businesses may be missing out on ways to lower their tax bill by missing deductions.
 Make sure you get deductions on all your qualified expenses.